-Rogers stuck a healthy balance between post-Urban Cowboy Nashville and his pre-existing, pop-friendly course with this, one of his best co-writes.
+Rogers struck a healthy balance between post-Urban Cowboy Nashville and his pre-existing, pop-friendly course with this, one of his best co-writes.

 5. "You Decorated My Life"

 The 1979 album Kenny would be enough to make Rogers a country music legend, and it included one of his greatest crossover successes: a number one on the country charts and a top 10 pop hit.

 Rogers was a great country song interpreter with good taste in songwriters.
 For instance, it's hard to imagine anyone else breathing life into this story co-written by Hal Bynum (Waylon Jennings and Johnny Cash's "There Ain't No Good Chain Gang" and Patty Loveless' "Chains").

 3. "Coward of the County"

-While many of Rogers' best songs prove that the narrow differences between pop and country shouldn't matter, this story-song co-written by Billy Ed Wheeler (co-writer of Johnny Cash and June Carter Cash's "Jackson") is undoubtably country.
+While many of Rogers' best songs prove that the narrow differences between pop and country shouldn't matter, this story-song co-written by Billy Ed Wheeler (co-writer of Johnny Cash and June Carter Cash's "Jackson") is undoubtedly country.

 2. "The Gambler"